 - Put chopped 5 ounces semisweet chocolate in a bowl.
 Bring ⅔ cup heavy cream to a boil in a small saucepan over medium heat.
 Pour over chocolate, let stand 1 minute and then whisk until completely smooth.

-- Whisk together ½ cup powdered sugar, ⅓ cup almond flour, 4 ½ tablespoons all purpose flour, ⅛ teaspoon baking powder and pinch salt in a large bowl.
+- Whisk together ½ cup powdered sugar, ⅓ cup almond flour or finely ground almonds, 4 ½ tablespoons all-purpose flour, ⅛ teaspoon baking powder and pinch salt in a large bowl.

 - Whisk 3 egg whites in a clean bowl just until foamy.
 Pour over the dry ingredients and stir to blend with a spatula.